 In the fashion and luxury goods sector, when launching new collections, forecasting the right quantities to be manufactured per item is a major issue for profitability.
-Sales are driven both by variables internal to the company (sales history, in-store sales force, growth, etc.) and external variables (calendar events (Christmas, Mother's Day, etc.), Black Friday, sales, etc.), but also by factors that are more difficult to measure, such as the year's trends (colours, models, graphics, etc.).
+Sales are driven both by variables internal to the company (sales history, in-store sales force, growth, etc.) and external variables (calendar events (Christmas, Mother's Day, etc.), Black Friday, sales, etc.), but also by factors that are more difficult to measure, such as the year's trends (colors, models, graphics, etc.).

 Forecasting your sales and operations based on historical data is a method that can quickly show its limitations, especially since the past does not always accurately describe the future.
-This can also happen when you are trying to predict products without historical data, such as when launching new products, forecasting collection sales, opening new stores or launching a new concept with a modified assortment.
+This can also happen when you are trying to forecast products without historical data, such as when launching new products, forecasting collection sales, opening new stores or launching a new concept with a modified assortment.

 Machine learning offers significant advantages in these different cases because unlike "traditional" statistical methods, the forecasts generated by the machine learning algorithms are based on the characteristics of the different products and points of sale.
-Thus, to predict the behavior of a new product or shop, Verteego Brain relies on the precise weightings of common characteristics with already known articles or shops.
+Thus, to forecast the behavior of a new product or shop, Verteego relies on the precise weightings of common characteristics with already known articles or shops.

-Predicting sales of slow-moving items is a particular challenge that affects many fields, such as haute-couture, luxury goods, lingerie, leather goods, jewelry and watches.
+Forecasting sales of slow-moving items is a particular challenge that affects many fields, such as haute-couture, luxury goods, lingerie, leather goods, jewelry and watches.
 Indeed, even a small change in sales can have a significant impact on the average accuracy of forecasts for low-volume items, and can, therefore, generate shortages or overstock.

 Disposing of discontinued products during sales, at destocking sites or even at the sell-off, is very costly for merchants, who must pass on the price reduction to their margins.
 While it is difficult to abandon this distribution method, which has become a key element in the strategy of most brands, controlling the number of sales generated in this way is nevertheless a major challenge for the profitability of the brands.

-As the machine learning-based forecasting models built into Verteego Brain significantly increase accuracy, they allow for more precise anticipation of the quantities to be allocated, whether for catalog sales or for destocking.
+As the machine learning-based forecasting models built into Verteego significantly increase accuracy, they allow for more precise anticipation of the quantities to be allocated, whether for catalog sales or for destocking.